Xavier Woods (American football): 2024

 He entered training camp as the de facto starting strong safety under defensive coordinator Ejiro Evero.
 Head coach Dave Canales named Woods the starting strong safety to begin the season and paired him with Jordan Fuller.

 On September 29, 2024, Woods made ten combined tackles (seven solo), a pass deflection, and intercepted a pass by Joe Burrow to wide receiver Ja'Marr Chase during a 24–34 loss against the Cincinnati Bengals.
 In Week 13, he recorded seven combined tackles (five solo), broke up a pass, and tied his career-high with his third interception of the season on a pass thrown by Baker Mayfield to wide receiver Jalen McMillan as the Panthers lost 23–26 in overtime against the Tampa Bay Buccaneers.
 He started all 17 games during the 2024 NFL season and had a career-high 119 combined tackles (72 solo), six pass deflections, and a career-high tying three interceptions.
 He received an overall grade of 57.0 from Pro Football Focus, which ranked 125th among 170 qualifying safeties.

 Tennessee Titans

 2025

 On March 14, 2025, the Tennessee Titans signed Woods to a two–year, $8.00 million contract that includes $3.49 million guaranteed and an initial signing bonus of $2.00 million.
+He played in 11 games with 10 starts, recording 39 tackles, one sack, three pass deflections, and two interceptions.
+On December 16, Woods was placed on injured reserve due to a hamstring injury suffered in Week 15 against the San Francisco 49ers.
+On February 25, 2026, Woods was released by the Titans.

+Chicago Bears

+On August 7, 2026, Woods signed with the Chicago Bears.